holozaen/google-adsense-module/README.md

 }
 ```

-The asynchronous ad code (`//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js`) is automatically
+If the option headScript is set to true, the asynchronous ad code (`//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js`) is automatically
 added to the `<head>` section of your pages.
+Personally I had had some problems with this, because
+the code was not found in google's page check.
+Should work if your site has been approved for adsense though.

 ## Configuration options